LogosInitiative/logla/README.md

 ## Principles

+While still a work in progress, this list provides an outline of the principles by which the work is guided.

 1. Strive for perfection in human communication.
+2. Seek concision without complexity to expend expressiveness.
-2. Seek greater simplicity to ease learning and promote productive usage.
+3. Seek greater simplicity to ease learning and promote productive usage.
-3. Use common patterns within the language's design wherever possible.
+4. Use common patterns within the language's design wherever possible.
-4. Seek concision without complexity to expend expressiveness.

 ## Current Goals

+The goal listed in bold is the primary goal at this time --but not to the exclusion of other goals because they may have cross-interactactions.

 1. **Review the phonology**.
 2. Optimize the morphology.
 3. Build a unified vocabulary.

-The goal listed in bold is the primary goal at this time.
 See the wiki page for a more detailed list.

 ## Status